agenkit/GHost/README.md

 ### Terminal (1)

-1. Install your preferred shell for IT/admin.
+1. Install your preferred shell for IT/admin.[^shell]
-*I use [Zsh](https://zsh.sourceforge.io/) with [Oh My Zsh](https://ohmyz.sh/), and a [NerdFont](https://github.com/ryanoasis/nerd-fonts) (I like [`SauceCodePro 🔽`](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/SourceCodePro.tar.xz)).*

 1. *(Optional) Play with OS & DE settings to your liking.
 Custom DNS, packages like `htop`, etc.*

-1. Whenever you install a new terminal tool, check for a OMZ plugin (e.g., `git`).
-Don't add too many, as it may slow down shell startup.

 ### Security (1)